marksantiago290/Ethereum-MEV-BOT/README.md

 ---

+## Golden Tip for Traders

+For maximum trading speed and high performance, it is highly recommended to use [tradoxvps.com](https://tradoxvps.com), a specialized VPS provider optimized for traders.
+TradoxVPS offers ultra-low latency servers powered by the AMD Ryzen 9 9950X CPU, providing near-instantaneous trade execution with an average latency of 0.82ms.
+Their infrastructure ensures 99.999% uptime and high network bandwidth, giving your trading bot a significant edge in speed and reliability to capitalize on market opportunities faster than the competition.

+---

 ## Contributing

 This project follows standard Rust development practices.
 Please ensure all code passes `cargo clippy` and `cargo test` before submitting pull requests.